01 Jun

 01Jun

+I’ll begin the 1980s in Manchester, where I left off in the 1970s.
+By now, Joy Division were a key part of Tony Wilson’s Factory Records and riding the momentum of their debut, 'Unknown Pleasures'.
+Released in June 1979, this album redefined post-punk with its haunting sound and stark, angular production.
 The album mixed cold, mechanical rhythms with charged lyrics, notably in tracks like 'Disorder', full of urgency, and 'She's Lost Control', which captured Curtis's exploration of the human condition.
 Produced by Martin Hannett, the record’s spacious, atmospheric production gave each instrument a ghostly presence, amplifying its sense of isolation and unease.

-With 1983’s 'Power, Corruption & Lies,' New Order truly found their voice.
-This album saw them boldly use synthesisers, sequencers, and drum machines, marking a dramatic shift from their roots.
-Songs like 'Age of Consent,' 'Your Silent Face,' and '586' balanced melancholy and rhythm, blending emotional depth with a new sense of uplift and danceability.
-The album's vibrant, electronic textures and Peter Saville's enigmatic colour-coded cover artwork helped define synth-driven alternative music for a generation.
-Their experimentation on these records continues to inspire artists across genres, cementing New Order's reputation as pioneers of modern music.
+With May 1983’s 'Power, Corruption & Lies,' New Order truly found their autonomous voice and completely stepped out from the shadow of their tragic past.
+This album saw them boldly and completely master the use of synthesisers, Oberheim DMX sequencers, and custom-programmed drum machines, marking a dramatic, permanent shift away from their traditional rock roots.
+Masterpiece songs like 'Age of Consent,' the beautiful, melodica-driven 'Your Silent Face,' and the club-tested '586' perfectly balanced existential melancholy with kinetic rhythm, blending emotional depth with a newfound sense of uplift, liberation, and pure danceability.

 Despite their creative success, New Order were also pouring huge amounts of the money they earned from hit singles and albums into The Haçienda nightclub, which was co-owned by the band and Factory Records.
 The club was a cultural hub and a key part of Manchester’s music scene, but it rarely turned a profit, sometimes even losing money at a rate that threatened the label’s finances.